 - Some dryer models will have a bulkhead behind the front panel which supports the drum.
-Remove any braces and disconnect any sensor wire connecters then uninstall the bulkhead.
+Remove any braces and disconnect any sensor wire connectors, then uninstall the bulkhead.

 - You can now reach under the drum and depress the idler pulley to release the tension of the old belt (if still intact) then detach the belt from the idler pulley and motor drive pulley.

-- Slide the old belt over the front of the drum to remove.
+- Slide the old dryer belt over the front of the drum to remove it.

-- Slide the new belt over the drum.
-Most dryer models require the grooved-side of the belt to be facing inward to grip the drum.
+- Slide the new dryer belt over the drum.
+Most dryer models require the grooved side of the belt to be facing inward to grip the drum.